-This paper also contributes to a broad literature that considers the impact of competition on the quality of news.
+This paper also contributes to a broad literature on the impact of competition on news quality.
 This literature is surveyed by Gentzkow and Shapiro (2008), with more recent contributions by Liang, Mu, and Syrgkanis (2021), Galperti and Trevino (2020), Chen and Suen (2019), and Perego and Yuksel (2018).
 Chen and Suen (2019) and Galperti and Trevino (2020) specifically consider the effects of competition on news accuracy.
 In both papers, firms compete for the attention of consumers and face constraints or costs to accuracy.
-Meanwhile, in our setting, accuracy is not intrinsically costly.
+Meanwhile, in my setting, accuracy is not intrinsically costly.
 Rather, accurate reporting entails an indirect cost, namely that of being preempted.
-I contribute more broadly to this literature in two ways.
+I contribute more generally to this literature in two ways.
 First, I consider the effects of competition on a different notion of accuracy, namely the prevalence of factual errors.
 Second, this paper also sheds light on the dynamics of firm behavior.
-This allows us one to understand the effects of competition not only on news quality as a whole, but also on its time path.
+This allows one to understand the effects of competition on not only on news quality as a whole, but also on its time path.

 Finally, this paper connects broadly to the literature on the strategic provision of information.
-Unlike frameworks where a sender seeks to manipulate a receiver's actions (Crawford and Sobel (1982), Kamenica and Gentzkow (2011)), firms in our framework treat information as a good, aiming to maximize its appeal to consumers.
-This notion underlies in the literature on demand-driven media bias.
+Unlike frameworks where a sender seeks to induce a particular action from receivers (Crawford and Sobel (1982), Kamenica and Gentzkow (2011)), firms in my model treat information as a good, aiming to maximize its appeal to consumers.
+This notion underlies the literature on demand-driven media bias.
 In Mullainathan and Shleifer (2005), firms bias their reports in an appeal to consumers' preferences for having their beliefs confirmed.
 Meanwhile, in Gentzkow and Shapiro (2006) bias arises purely in response to reputational concerns, and is thus driven by an aim for long-term profitability.
-Our framework accounts for both the short-term and long-term objectives of a news firm.
-This sheds light on an intertemporal tradeoff faced by news media: low-quality reporting may benefit a firm in a short run, but can cause damage in the long run.
+My framework accounts for both the short-term and long-term objectives of a news firm.
+This sheds light on an intertemporal tradeoff faced by news media: low-quality reporting may benefit a firm in the short run, but can cause damage in the long run.
 Separately, I note that the kind of deception firms engage in shares common threads with other work.
 The notion of faking is also studied in Boleslavsky and Taylor (2020) in a competition-free setting that encorporates discounting.
 Furthermore, the endogenous Poisson arrival of inaccurate information, a feature our equilibrium exhibits, also arises in Che and Hörner (2018), and takes the form of "spamming" by recommender systems.

 Outline The remainder of the paper is organized as follows.
 Section 2 presents the model.
-Section 3 is dedicated to characterizing its equilibrium, first considering the monopoly benchmark and then the more general case where competition is present.
-In Section 4, I present the core economic implications of this equilibrium, regarding both the effects of competition and equilibrium dynamics.
+Section 3 is dedicated to characterizing its equilibrium, first considering the monopoly benchmark and then encorporating competition.
+In Section 4, I present the core economic implications of this equilibrium, which pertain to the effects of competition and equilibrium dynamics.
 In Section 5, I present comparative statics.
-Section 6 considers an extension of the model in which firms differ in their abilities to learn.
+Section 6 considers an extension of the model in which firms have heterogenous learning abilities.
 Finally, Section 7 concludes.
 All formal proofs are relegated to the Appendix.